MandeepSaluja/Weld-Defect-Detection/README.md

 **Usage:**

-Data Collection: Gather labeled datasets comprising images or sensor data of welds with and without defects.
-Ensure adequate representation of various defect types and severity levels.
+Data Collection: Gathered labeled datasets comprising images data of welds with and without defects.
+Ensuring adequate representation of various defect types and severity levels.
 Model Training: Train the deep learning model using the collected dataset, optimizing model parameters and hyperparameters to achieve high accuracy and generalization.
 NDT Integration: Integrate NDT techniques into the system, ensuring seamless communication between the deep learning model and NDT equipment/software for data acquisition and analysis.
 Deployment: Deploy the system, either locally or on a server, ensuring accessibility for users.
 Implement a user-friendly interface for interacting with the system and visualizing defect detection results.